Web Exclusives: Careers

 Alison Davis, a freelance writer based in Maryland, is fascinated by all matters of science and health.
 She began her career as a basic scientist-she has a Ph.D. in pharmacology, the science of how the body interacts with medicines.
 Although she enjoyed the thrill of discovery in the lab, she ultimately decided to pursue advanced training in science writing so she could share a broad range of research advances with many people.

 Jilliene Mitchell Drayton says she gained her sense of scientific wonderment in a high school chemistry class.
 Although she majored in English, she lists biology and chemistry among her favorite college courses.
-Today, she combines her interests in writing and science to create NIGMS materials that encourage students from diverse backgrounds to pursue careers in biomedical and behavioral research.
+She combined her interests in writing and science to create NIGMS materials that encourage students from diverse backgrounds to pursue careers in biomedical and behavioral research.

 Erin Fults, a recent graduate from Washington University in St. Louis, found that science writing was the perfect union of her interests.
 She spent two years as a "pre-med" and also worked for the student newspaper, rising to the rank of editor-in-chief.
 She discovered science journalism when she met a long-time science writer who mentored her, and she is excited about what this new field has to offer.
 She plans to work for a year before pursuing an advanced degree.